napframework/nap/docs/doxygen/markdown/05_rendering.md

 ###GPU Textures {#gpu_textures}###

 The [RenderTexture](@ref nap::RenderTexture2D) can be used to declare a texture on the GPU in JSON.
 Every GPU texture can be attached to a [render target](@ref nap::RenderTarget).
 The render target is used by the render service to draw a set of objects directly into the attached texture.
 This type of texture exposes a set of attributes that can be changed / authored in JSON.
-The following example creates a depth and color texture on the GPU and attaches them both to a render target:
+The following example creates a color texture on the GPU and attaches it to a render target:

 ```
 {
 	"Type" : "nap::RenderTexture2D",
 	"mID" : "ColorTexture",
+	"Usage": "Static",
-	"Width" : 640,
+	"Width" : 1920,
-	"Height" : 480,
+	"Height" : 1080,
 	"Format" : "RGBA8"
 },
 {
-	"Type": "nap::RenderTexture2D",
-    "mID": "DepthTexture",
-    "Width": 640,
-    "Height": 480,
-    "Format": "Depth"
-},
-{
 	"Type": "nap::RenderTarget",
     "mID": "RenderTarget",
     "mColorTexture": "ColorTexture",
-    "mDepthTexture": "DepthTexture",
     "mClearColor":
     {
     	"x": 1.0,